 The solar energy system quickly became the foundation of our architectural plan, with the rest of the project taking shape around it.
 We strategically built the roof with a 7-degree, south-facing slope in order to maximize the sun exposure throughout the year.

-While the work was slightly more than we anticipated, our company, planet, and community continue to reap the benefits of our commitment to 100% renewable energy.
-In 2020, our solar panels generated 319,910 kilowatt hours (kWh), which is 32.6% of the energy needed to power our facility.
+Our company, community, and planet continue to reap the benefits of our commitment to using renewable energy.
+In 2022, our solar panels generated 306,057 kilowatt hours (kWh), which is 46.7% of the energy needed to power our facility.

-That means our solar panels alone offset about 227 metric tons of carbon dioxide emissions in 2020, which is equivalent to taking 49 cars off the road for one year.
+That means our solar panels alone offset about 217 metric tons of carbon dioxide emissions in 2022, which is equivalent to the carbon sequestered by 257 acres of U.S. forests in one year.

 Supporting Our Local Community

-Before our solar panel installation, GoMacro was buying and using 10% of Viola’s energy.
-In order to protect the town we call home, our team worked hand-in-hand with local leadership to develop a solution.
-GoMacro now gives the excess power we generate to the city of Viola at a wholesale price, thus supplying clean energy to our local community.
-In fact, in 2020, we donated 57,560 kWh of solar energy back to the grid.
+Before our solar panel installation, GoMacro was buying and using approximately 10% of Viola’s energy.
+In order to help protect the town we call home, our team worked hand-in-hand with local leadership to develop a solution.
+GoMacro now gives the excess power we generate back to the grid at a wholesale price, thus supplying clean energy to our local community.
+In fact, in 2022, we donated 96,452 kWh of solar energy back to the grid.

-Throughout this process, we partnered with our local government to build the infrastructure the city needed to receive energy from the wind farms and from the solar array.
-In 2020, we took things a step further and began covering the additional costs associated with purchasing wind energy for the entire city of Viola.
+In 2020, we took our renewable energy initiatives in the community a step further.
+We had already partnered with our local government to build the infrastructure the city needed to receive energy from the wind farms and from the solar array.
+With the groundwork complete, we began covering the additional costs associated with purchasing wind energy for the entire town of Viola.
 This means that all homes, businesses, and schools in town are now powered by 100% renewable energy – at no additional cost to residents.

 “With the infrastructure in place for our needs, we saw an opportunity to reach beyond the walls of our facility and make wind power available to everyone in the community that we’re proud to call home,” said Jola Sonkin, Co-Founder, and CEO of GoMacro.

-Thanks to the successful conversion to 100% renewable energy, GoMacro is also a part of the EPA's Green Power Partnership, a program that recognizes and supports the environmental leadership of businesses and communities across the country.
+Thanks to the successful conversion to 100% renewable energy at our Viola facility, GoMacro is also a part of the EPA's Green Power Partnership, a program that recognizes and supports the environmental leadership of businesses and communities across the country.

 "EPA applauds GoMacro for its commitment to using green power and for taking a leadership position on the environment," said James Critchfield, Program Manager of EPA's Green Power Partnership.
 "GoMacro is helping to reduce greenhouse gas emissions and provides an excellent example for other businesses to invest in environmental progress."